AnacletoLAB/epigenomic_dataset/README.rst

         path="path/to/my/target"
     )

-By default the downloaded bigWig files are not deleted.
+By default, the downloaded bigWig files are not deleted.
 You can choose to delete the files as follows:

 .. code:: python